Alligator Season

 Bow and arrow

-Alligator hunters may use bow and barbed arrows to capture or dispatch alligators on hook and line.
-A 300-pound test line must be securely attached to the arrowhead and connected to a stationary or floating object to keep the line above water.
-Bow and arrow use may be banned on public lands or lakes.
+Alligator hunters may use bow and arrow to capture alligators or dispatch alligators while on hook and line (see above).
+Hunters must use barbed arrows to capture alligators.
+A minimum of 300-pound test line must be securely attached to the head of the arrow in a way that prevents separation from the arrow head.
+The other end of the line must be attached to a stationary or floating object capable of maintaining the line above water when an alligator is attached.
+Bow and arrow use may be prohibited on public lands/lakes.

 Firearms